sf-wdi-gaia/rspec-rails-testing/readme.md

 A test should consist of:

-1. **Setup**: Using `let` or `before` or `subject` to preconfigure data that is needed to test or set the test subject.
+1. **Setup**: Using `let` or `before` or `subject` to preconfigure data that is needed to test, or set the test subject.
 You can keep your code dry by re-using these across multiple tests.

     * Including **Definition**: A name for the test.
 This should use an active verb.
 Ex. "is invalid without an email".
 This should also be descriptive enough that it can be used as **documentation** by other developers.  _This isn't strictly one of the 4 parts of a test, but it IS really important_, future developers will like you if your test name tells them what the code should do.